PainfulDiodes/z80-asm-test/README.md

     ld d,b
     ld e,c

-All of the assemblers apart from zmac translated these pseudo-ops correctly.
+All of the assemblers apart from zmac translated these pseudo-ops as expected.

 ## 16-bit word splitting
 asm80 uses msb/lsb functions to extract most and least significant (high/low) bytes from a 16-bit word.